 Try to imagine if, after the plane crash, one of the other travelers went to Mac’s FBI boss about his self-destructive behavior on the plane.
 Totally inappropriate for them to insert themselves into his job, right?
 Mac would be furious, and rightly so.
 He was mad at Phillip in the last episode just for showing up at his house in relation to a mission.
 But the writers think it’s totally okay for David to go to Marcy’s boss and reveal private medical information without her permission.

 I’m willing to bet that this will never come up again.
 He won’t be called on his behavior; she won’t get angry with him for being manipulative and controlling.
-If she did, we’d be told that he was taking care of her, because women are really children who can’t be trusted to make decisions for themselves.
+If she did, we’d be told that he was taking care of her, because of society’s underlying atitude that women are really children who can’t be trusted to make decisions for themselves.
 No matter how much David patronizes Marcy, she still comes back for more infantilization.

 Simon discovers Phillip at work on the travelers computer network and takes over for himself.
 It’s evolved immensely since his time, and his fascination with the changes is enough of a distraction to allow him to work around his schizophrenia for a while and relay information to the team.

 When Mac gets to ops, the team informs him that Simon was one of the first travelers, #004.
 His mission was to set up the travelers communication infrastructure, using a deep layer of the internet that he created for that purpose.
 As he’s been messing around on the team’s computers, he’s found that Vincent has created layers of his own, and is secretly using them to spy on the travelers.
 Now that they know he’s there, they can turn the tables on Vincent and use his communication channels against him.